phadej/range-set-list/README.md

 A trivial implementation of range sets.

+You can find the package (and it's documentation) on [hackage](http://hackage.haskell.org/package/range-set-list).

 This module is intended to be imported qualified, to avoid name clashes with Prelude functions, e.g.